UFC 205: Alvarez vs McGregor: Predictions & Analysis

 A few statistical edges stand out.
 Weidman throws significantly more leather — a 0.0 sig. strike per minute gap.
 Weidman is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Romero has tighter striking defense, making opponents miss more often.

 The Pick: Yoel Romero over Chris Weidman.
-This is essentially a pick'em.
-The model nudges toward Romero at 54%, but there's almost nothing separating these two.
-Notably, the betting market has Romero at 39% implied while our model sees 54% — a 16-point disagreement that could signal value.
+The model gives Romero a slight nod at 63% — this could easily go either way.
+Notably, the betting market has Romero at 39% implied while our model sees 63% — a 24-point disagreement that could signal value.

 Raquel Pennington vs Miesha Tate